aptise/peter_sslers/examples/staging/README.md

     https://peter-sslers.testing.opensource.aptise.com/.well-known/peter_sslers

-There should now be a HTTP-auth box
+There should now be a HTTP-auth box.

+If you success with credentials, you should see a `502 Bad Gateway` response.

 ## Create an Enrollment Factory